THE STRUCTURE AND FUNCTION OF NEURONS

 GABA

-Gamma-aminobutyric acid (GABA) is the central nervous system’s main inhibitor.
+Gamma-aminobutyric acid (GABA) is the central nervous system’s primary inhibitor.
 It is a mood regulator, and experts have linked low levels of it with anxiety, depression, and schizophrenia.

 Benzodiazepines, or “benzos,” are drugs that can treat anxiety.
 They work by increasing the action of GABA.
 This has a calming effect that can help treat anxiety attacks.